JeffreyCummings96/ticket-lifecycle/README.md

 <img src=https://i.imgur.com/nprwCLi.png>
 </p>
 <p>
-Now that we are logged in as our Agent Jane we can observe and troubleshoot the ongoing tickets, two of which I already created beforehand.
+Now that we are logged in as our Agent Jane we can observe and troubleshoot the ongoing ticket reagarding the mobile banking being offline, I created two other tickets for reference but we will focusing on this ticket for the simulation.
 </p>
 <br />